 How do I sign up?

-Step 1: Select a girl from the participants listed on the Applicants Page.
-We recommend that you list up to five girls, ranked in order of preference, in the event that your top choice has already been matched.
+Step 1: Select a student from the participants listed on the Applicants Page.
+We recommend that you list up to five, ranked in order of preference, in the event that your top choice has already been matched.

 Step 2: Send your preferences to us via the Contact page.
 We will exchange contact information with you, answer any questions you may have, and provide next steps.